 Tasks:

-Deepen and systematize children's knowledge about the river, its purpose;
+Deepen and systematize children’s knowledge about the river and its purpose;

-Cultivate a positive attitude, awaken aesthetic feelings for native nature;
+Cultivate a positive attitude, awaken aesthetic feelings towards native nature;

-Activate and enrich the children's vocabulary with nouns, adjectives and verbs on the topic.
+Activate and enrich children's vocabulary with nouns, adjectives and verbs on the topic.

-1. Today we will go for a walk, and where you have to guess.
+1. Today you and I will go for a walk, and you have to guess where.

 (any riddle about the river) That's right, we will have an excursion to the river.

-2. Arriving at the river, the teacher asks the children if they know the name of our river.
-Then the teacher explains why the river is respectfully called "nurse and worker".
-After that, the banks are considered (steep, gentle, covered with sand or vegetation).
-A conversation about what rivers are (powerful, majestic, fast, quiet, mountainous, etc.).
-What is our river?
+2. Arriving at the river, the teacher asks the children whether they know the name of our river.
+Then the teacher explains why the river is respectfully called “nurse and worker.”
+After this, the shores are examined (steep, flat, covered with sand or vegetation).
+A conversation about what types of rivers there are (mighty, majestic, fast, quiet, mountainous, etc.).
+What is our river like?

-3. Do you think the water in the river is now warm or cold?
+3. Do you think the water in the river is warm or cold now?
 Why?
-We draw the attention of children to the color, transparency of water.
+We draw children's attention to the color and transparency of the water.

 Yes, the water in the river is clean and transparent.
 Is it possible to drink water from the river?
 No. Why?
-(Children's answers) The teacher concludes why you can not drink water from the river (it has not been cleaned).
-Further, the teacher’s story about how water is purified (first, water is taken from a river or some underground reservoir, then it goes to special water treatment plants, where, using complex filters, water is purified from sand, dirt, various microbes, and only after that water already enters the water supply).
+(Children's answers) The teacher draws a conclusion about why you cannot drink water from the river (it has not been purified).
+Next is the teacher's story about how water is purified (first, water is taken from a river or some underground reservoir, then it goes to special water treatment plants, where, with the help of complex filters, the water is purified from sand, dirt, various microbes, and only after that the water already enters the water supply).

-Answer options: sea, river, swamp, water, mineral, rainwater, clean, dirty, transparent, colorless, tasteless, hot, cold, warm, etc.
+Answer options: sea, river, swamp, water supply, mineral, rain, clean, dirty, transparent, colorless, tasteless, hot, cold, warm, etc.

-"What can water do?" - splashes, murmurs, runs, pours, flows, overflows, etc.
+“What can water do?” - splashes, murmurs, runs, pours, flows, shimmers, etc.

 5. The river is a community where everyone needs each other: both plants and animals.
-Children say what inhabitants of the river they would like to turn into (show by facial expressions and movements).
+Children say which inhabitants of the river they would like to turn into (show with facial expressions and movements).

 6. Why does river water become dirty?
 How to make a river clean?